 The relationships you build with your customers are vital for your ongoing success.
 It's often said that real estate is a word-of-mouth business, and the ability to harness that power can maximize your marketing strategy.
 Getting real estate listings begins by providing excellent customer service.
 Often, individuals in the process of buying a home meet many others in the same phase of life.
 Simply reminding your clients of your profession and that you get most business through referrals can lead to your clients sharing your information - which is the best way to get real estate listings!

 7. Reach Out to Local News Outlets and Organizations

 While a strong social media presence is a vital marketing technique, it's important not to forget the usefulness of local news outlets.
 Using local news outlets for advertising is only one way to get leads.
 Press releases about anniversaries or accomplishments typically make interesting local news stories.
 Stories about local homes or families can make the news as well.
 Always remember to seek a journalist in a related field and keep your stories short and sweet to keep readers interested.

 8. Work Your Sphere of Influence

-Networking within the circles you already frequent provides organic leads for local listings.
+Prospecting within the circles you already frequent unlocks organic leads.
 A sphere of influence approach to getting real estate listings works by leaning into your relationships with friends, family, past clients, neighbors, and acquaintances.
 You have some influence on people who know you simply because of the relationship you share, so use that influence to get more real estate listings.